 CURRENT SITUATION OF ENSO

-All eight (8) international models surveyed suggest the tropical Pacific Ocean temperatures especially in the Nino 3.4 region are most likely to continue in NEUTRAL phase in the second half of 2017.
-This has been a substantial shift in
+All eight (8) international models surveyed indicate the tropical Pacific Ocean temperatures especially in the Nino 3.4 region are most likely to continue in ENSO - neutral conditions until at least the end of 2017.

 (El Nino is one major driver of Samoa's rainfall and temperature.
 El Nino could affect the normal rainfall pattern in Samoa generally resulting in reduced rainfall or drought.
 Day time temperatures tend to be hotter than normal over the country.
 Past El Nino events have been one cause of Forest Fires in Asau (North West of Savaii island).
 Different parts of the country may experience varying rainfall